A DISTINCT VIEWPOINT

 tribes to name their enemies so as to record these insulting names.

 The French learned survival skills from the Natives, including the use of the canoe, snowshoe, toboggan, moccasin and Native foods.
 They also taught the French agricultural methods, including cultivation of maize, beans, pumpkin and squash.
 It is noteworthy that the Native farmers of the Americas developed over half of the cultivated crops of the world.
 They showed them how to make maple sugar and to gather wild berries; especially blueberries.
 The Algonquian, however, still would not allow the French access to the Ottawa River.
-(I)-Samuel de Champlain (1567-1635), lieutenant of the Compagnie des Marchands de Rouen et de Saint Malo, learned that the tribe control was done by the women, that the children are of the mother's clan and that inheritance of possessions and power is through the females.
+(I)-Samuel de Champlain (1567-1635), lieutenant of the Compagnie des Marchands de Rouen et of Saint Malo, learned that the tribe control was done by the women, that the children are of the mother's clan and that inheritance of possessions and power is through the females.
 After all this hospitality, the French still consider the Natives savage.

 Some believe that (I)-Samuel de Champlain (1567-1635) first met the Ojibwa in Georgian Bay on this expedition.
 It is also interesting to note that Basque fishermen have been aware of Lake Ontario since the middle of last century.
 (I)-Samuel de Champlain (1567-1635) made note of the fields of corn in Georgia Bay.

-(I)-Samuel de Champlain (1567-1635), lieutenant Compagnie des Marchands de Rouen et de Saint Malo, petitioned the Algonquian high council to lift the four-year travel restriction on the Ottawa River.
+(I)-Samuel de Champlain (1567-1635), lieutenant Compagnie des Marchands de Rouen et of Saint Malo, petitioned the Algonquian high council to lift the four-year travel restriction on the Ottawa River.
 The Algonquian council met and after long debate, compromised and allowed the Wendat (Huron) to trade down river to Fort Kebec (Quebec) and allowed the French, on payment of a toll, restricted passage up the Ottawa river.
 This decision pleased the Wendat, as it ensured their historic trading position.
 The Algonquian, as a show of good faith, conducted (I)-Samuel de Champlain (1567-1635) to Lakes Huron and Ontario, as well as the Wendat settlement of Cahiague.

 Champlain helped to create war between the Wendat and Iroquois, not only to make them love us more, but to pave the way for exploration that would require the Wendat help.
 If peace remains between the two, the Iroquois will lead the Wendat to trade with the Dutch.